Raw Milk from Organic Fed Goats For Sale

 We will be milk testing for the 2026 season!

-This will be our first year DHIR milk testing, so it's been an experience figuring out how to go about it and getting started.
-I intended to start this year, but we didn't get everything together until halfway through the season.
+2026 will be our first year DHIR milk testing, so it's been an experience figuring out how to go about it and getting started.
+I intended to start this last year, but we didn't get everything together until halfway through the season.
 We've got everything now and plan to start next season off strong.
 On this page, I'll be posting a picture of the results as they come in.

 We're doing this for a couple reasons.
 For one, we have 2 out of our 3 in milk right now that I am pretty sure can get milk stars for the amount they put out.
 Miss Daisy being number 1, putting out over a gallon a day and Gem number 2, putting out right around a gallon give or take depending on her mood.
 Altogether we were getting over a gallon twice a day.
-Coming to the end of the season, everyone has tapered off a bit.
+Coming to the end of the season, everyone tapered off quite a bit.

 And the other more important reason for milk testing is we'll be getting an analysis of the milk from each goat each month.
 It includes, first and foremost, the somatic cell count.
 If high, it would indicate someone likely has mastitis.
 In which case we'd pull from selling until tested clear.
 Also included are butterfat, fatty acids, protein, casein, lactose, total solids, milk urea nitrogen, and freezing point depression.
 All of which should give us a good idea of the milk quality.